dgleba/listo429c/README.md

 # See

-Other readme docs here and in the doc folder
+Other readme docs here and in the docs folder and other folders

-read-instructions.md should have consise instructions.
+README-instructions*.md should have consise instructions.

 *notes*.md files are just many jotted notes - less organized.